, ,

 • Pecan Pie: Add ½ teaspoon of ground cinnamon to the base recipe and an optional ½ teaspoon of almond extract.
 Mix ½ cup of chopped toasted pecans into the finished pudding.

-• Matcha: Add 1 Tablespoon matcha green tea powder to the mix for a naturally bright green chia pudding (great idea for St. Patrick’s Day!).
+• Matcha: Add 1 Tablespoon matcha green tea powder to the mix for a naturally bright green color (great idea for St. Patrick’s Day!).

-I love to add a little more protein to this recipe, especially if it is going to be a breakfast recipe.
-I add 2-4 Tablespoons of collagen powder (I use the blue-lid kind from here).
-This adds more protein and skin/hair boosting collagen without changing the taste at all.
+I’ll add more protein to this recipe, especially if it’s for breakfast.
+I add 2-4 Tablespoons of collagen protein powder.
+This adds more protein and skin/hair boosting collagen without changing the taste.

 How Long Can You Keep Chia Seed Pudding?